 The ultimate guide to safety stock

 When it comes to inventory optimization, for many people the first and sometimes only focus is safety stock.
-This is not unnatural, but actually one of the first things to understand about safety stock is that it is not the only show in town.
+But actually the first thing to understand about safety stock is that it is not the only show in town.
 Neglecting other types of stock, such as cycle stock, pipeline stock, anticipation stock, congestion stock, and so on, is a mistake.

 But our topic for this article is safety stock.
 Let us start with a definition:

-Safety stock is inventory kept to buffer against uncertainty on both the demand and supply side.
+Safety stock is inventory you have to buffer against uncertainty on both the demand and supply side.

 The value of safety stock is in allowing supply to continue uninterrupted most of the time.
 The downside of safety stock is that it can lead to excesses and eventually obsolescence.